ory/sdk/clients/client/dotnet/docs/V0alpha0Api.md

 <a name="updateproject"></a>
 # **UpdateProject**
-> ClientProject UpdateProject (string projectId, ClientProjectPatch clientProjectPatch = null)
+> ClientProject UpdateProject (string projectId, ClientProjectRevision clientProjectRevision = null)

 Update a Project